lauraverhoeven/programmeren-met-python/docs/reports/logbook.md

 **RQ3: What is the difference in usage of wood in a household regarding a freestanding wooden stove and a freestanding pallet stove?**
 Possible methods: Analysing the data from the charts and putting them in a graphic from different perspectives.
 Bar graphs with on the x axis the two bars and on the y axis the amount of wood used.

+**RQ4 Which energy source was the most efficient in 2018 in terms of producing energy with the highest prevention of CO2 emission?**
+To answer the question, one must calculate how much CO2 is emitted per kilowatt-hour of energy ( of a particular renewable source).
+Then you can make a bar chart of it with on the y- axis the efficiency and on the x-axis the different energy sources.